wisniewskikr/hello_world_first/HwFstAjaxSpring3Mvc/Readme.txt

 DESCRIPTION
 ===========

-This is example project built by using framework Spring 3 MVC.
-It consists of two pages:
+This is example project with usage Ajax and method GET with framework Spring 3 MVC.
-- input page		: here you can type your name;
-- output page		: here your name is displayed after text "Hello World"

-This project shows how to use framework Spring 3 MVC together with:
-- java script;
-- css;
-- validation.

 Recommended deployment of project:
 ----------------------------------